wengj9/e100-asm-support/README.md

 ## Installation

 Currently, the only way to install the plugin is to clone the repository and run `vsce package` to get an VSIX file and install that manually.
 I may put this package on the VSCode Marketplace at some point.

+## Current Problems

+* Extension still doesn't detect comments after the instructions on the line (something to do with TextMate grammars?)